phesketh-igtp/RutiSeq-nf/README.md

         -profile igtp,singularity_on # this specifies that the job should be submitted to the IGTP HPC using singularity, can also designate it to use conda with 'conda_on'
 ```

+If you are adding new data to an existing database generated with this pipeline, the <code>--outdir</code> MUST be be given the path to that database.

 ## Inputs

 **<u>Sample sheet:</u>** This must be a <code>CSV</code> file that contains the following information: